squadette/hammer.js/api.md

 ---

 ## Event object
-All events that Hammer triggers all receive an event object containing the following properties.
+All events that Hammer triggers receive an event object containing the following properties.

 | Name			| Value |
 |-----------------------|-------|